Welcome to Year 4

 - Do you know more than one meaning of the word> Does the meaning depend on how the word is used in the sentence (verb, adjective, noun, adverb)?

-This half term, Physical Education will take place every Tuesday with our new gymnastics coach David.
+This half term, Physical Education will take place every Monday afternoon for Dance linked to our topic.
 Please ensure your child has their PE kit in school as it is part of school uniform.

-This half term all children will be going swimming every week (unless of a medical reason).
+This half term all children will continue to go swimming every week (unless of a medical reason).
 They must bring their swimming kits on the right day they go swimming.
 If your child wishes to wear goggles, please pass on your permission to their class teacher.